 - 1. Participation in all schedule clinical experiences is required. - 2.
 Tardiness is an unacceptable behavior.
-Students who arrive more than 10 minutes late for the clinical experience will be sent home.
+Students who arrive more than 10 minutes late for the clinical experience will be sent home while anyone who is between 1 to 9 minutes late will receive a point deduction on their Clinical Evaluation Form.
+For example, if clinical is to start at 6:30 AM and a student arrives at 6:31 AM, that student is considered late.
 Additional assignments will be required and must be completed by the date and time designated by the faculty.
 Anytime a student is tardy, a notation will be placed on the evaluation tool. - 3.
 Students are NOT to leave the assigned clinical area without permission from the clinical instructor.
 Student must ensure that their assigned client has nursing attendance at all times.
 Students must notify the instructor, the nurse(s) assigned to the client(s) care and ask a peer to cover their client prior to leaving the unit for any reason. - 4.
 A student who is breast-feeding and involved in a clinical rotation may utilize her break and/or mealtime for collection of breast milk for future feedings.
 This procedure is to be completed in a private, hospital-staff approved area conductive to this procedure.
 It is expected that the student will notify her course coordinator and clinical instructor at the onset of the clinical rotation experience that she is desirous of engaging in this behavior.
 The student will continue to notify the clinical instructor and her client's primary nurse when she plans to physically remove herself from her assigned client's environment. - 5.
 Students must abide by all rules and regulations of the affiliated clinical agencies. - 6.
 Transportation to and from the clinical agencies is the responsibility of the student. - 7.
 No student will be allowed to give care to any client before or after clinical lab unless an instructor is present. - 8.
-It is the student's responsibility to plan and implement nursing care according to the objectives on the clinical lab evaluation tool. - 9.
-Students must be able to perform all nursing skills safely.
+It is the student's responsibility to plan and implement nursing care according to the objectives on the clinical lab evaluation tool. - Students must be able to perform all nursing skills safely.
 If unsure as to how to perform or proceed with a certain procedure or skill, it is the student's responsibility to contact the instructor for assistance.